OpenWaterFoundation/owf-infomapper-poudre/README.md

 # owf-app-poudre-dashboard-workflow #

-This repository contains command files and supporting files to process data products for the Poudre Basin Information Platform, which uses the OWF InfoMapper web application to view information products.
+This repository contains command files and supporting files to process data products for the Poudre Basin Information website, which uses the OWF InfoMapper web application to view information products.
-The output can then be deployed to the cloud for public viewing and can be used in the development environment.
+The workflow output can be used in the development environment and deployed to the cloud for public viewing.
+See also:
-**This repository might in the future be renamed to remove "dashboard".**  See also:

 * [owf-app-info-mapper-ng](https://github.com/OpenWaterFoundation/owf-app-info-mapper-ng)
 repository for the general InfoMapper web application code.